 Revelation Chapter 21: New Jerusalem descends to the New Heaven and New Earth - Life in the millennial Kingdom of Yahuah ("God")

 Now, we have another time-sequence dilemma.
 The vast majority of Bible expositors state that the new heavens, the new earth, and New Jerusalem of Chapters 21 and 22 appear in eternity, following the Millennium.
 But 21:27 seems to indicate the presence on the new earth of those whose names are not written in the Lamb’s Book of Life and who are not allowed to enter New Jerusalem.
-Could it be, in the same way Chapters 17 and 18 are parenthetical chapters giving more details about modern, prophetic Babylon, that Chapters 21 and 22 are also parenthetical chapters giving more details about the millennial kingdom?
+Could it be, in the same way Chapters 17 and 18 are parenthetical chapters giving more details about modern, prophesied Babylon, that Chapters 21 and 22 are also parenthetical chapters giving more details about the millennial kingdom?
 In fact, Isaiah, prophesying about 900 years before the Revelation was written, indicated exactly that scenario.
 He foretold that there will be “new heavens and a new earth” (Isaiah 65:17; 66:22) with a newly-created Jerusalem (Isaiah 65:18).
 And this is in the context of his description of the Millennium, during which,

 I will rejoice in Jerusalem, and joy in My people; The voice of weeping shall no longer be heard in her, nor the voice of crying.
 No more shall an infant from there live but a few days, nor an old man who has not fulfilled his days; For the child shall die one hundred years old, but the sinner being one hundred years old shall be accursed.
 They shall build houses and inhabit them; they shall plant vineyards and eat their fruit.
 They shall not build and another inhabit; They shall not plant and another eat; For as the days of a tree, so shall be the days of My people, And My elect shall long enjoy the work of their hands.
-They shall not labor in vain, nor bring forth children for trouble; For they shall be the descendants of the blessed of [Yahuah], And their offspring with them.
+They shall not labor in vain, nor bring forth children for trouble; For they shall be the descendants of the blessed of the LORD, And their offspring with them.
 It shall come to pass that before they call, I will answer; and while they are still speaking, I will hear.
 The wolf and the lamb shall feed together, the lion shall eat straw like the ox, And dust shall be the serpent's food.
-They shall not hurt nor destroy in all My holy mountain," Says [Yahuah] (Isaiah 65:19-25).
-“And, it shall come to pass [in the new heavens and the new earth] that from one New Moon to another, and from one Sabbath to another, all flesh shall come to worship before Me," says [Yahuah].
+They shall not hurt nor destroy in all My holy mountain," Says the LORD (Isaiah 65:19-25).
+“And, it shall come to pass [in the new heavens and the new earth] that from one New Moon to another, and from one Sabbath to another, all flesh shall come to worship before Me," says the LORD.
 “And they shall go forth and look upon the corpses of the men who have transgressed against me, for their worm does not die, and their fire is not quenched.
-They shall be an abhorrence to all flesh (Isaiah 66:23-24)
+They shall be an abhorrence to all flesh.
+(Isaiah 66:23-24)